“Father…” I choked on the word as Roger and I sang a worship chorus with a small congregation in Kauai.

 Instead of abandonment, I saw sacrificial love.

-In his book titled, Father Hunger, Douglas Wilson defines biblical masculinity in the following passage:
+In his book titled, Father Hunger, Douglas Wilson defines biblical masculinity:

 Let me repeat the short definition again: “Masculinity is the glad assumption of sacrificial responsibility.”